slateci/slateci.github.io/_docs/quickstart/quickstart-it-support.md

 ---
-title: Installation and Configuration
+title: Quickstart IT Support
-overview: Notes on how to install a SLATE application
+overview: What do you need to support a SLATE platform?

 order: 60